 (P#4):

 In P#4, CM uses the GCO Reconfigure procedure in 5.2.10.1 to send the ordered sequence of frequencies to the target GCO, or uses the Sending reconfiguration request in 6.3.4.11 from CM to another CM to send such information to another CM.
-Newly frequency utilization pattern request (freqUtilizationPattern) could be involved in the reconfiguration request.
+New frequency utilization pattern request (freqUtilizationPattern) could be involved in the reconfiguration request.
 The request comprises investigated frequency range (frequencyRange), parameter type (parameterType) to be estimated, threshold of time duration for successful usage (timeThresholdForSuccessfulUsage), related time window determined by start time (windowStartTime) and stop time (windowStopTime), related coverage area (coverageArea), and parameter value field (parameterValue) to store initial or historical value of the parameter as a reference.

 (P#5):